Learn more about erotic choking or erotic asphyxiation in part two of this series by sex educator Lola Jean

 A New Choking Language

 Due to the sensitivity of the windpipe, breath play isn’t something you’re likely going to engage with via the neck!
 This may be confusing as many writers and sex columnists often refer to choking and breath play as if they are the same thing.
-While both of these restrict oxygen to the brain in some way (breath = oxygen via the lungs, blood = oxygen via the (you guessed it) blood) only breath play deals with actual breath.
-Hence, the need for a new language!

 Choking is a catch-all word that encompasses many things, and is often used by those with a choking kink.
-While you technically can choke to restrict airflow this is one of the more dangerous and sensitive methods.
-If you’re looking for a safer mode of breath play and erotic asphyxiation look no further than our Guide to Breath Play!
+While you technically can choke to restrict airflow, this is one of the more dangerous and sensitive methods.
+If you’re looking for a safer mode of breath play and erotic asphyxiation look no further than our comprehensive Guide to Breath Play!

 Fantasy Choke (Light Choking)